 Sometimes it is necessary to upload files to your EVE labs.
-The Thinclient file exchange feature allows you to upload files from your client PC to the EVE HTML5 desktop station.
-The example below will show you how to upload a text file to the EVE HTML5 desktop station.
+The Thinclient file exchange feature allows you to upload files from your client PC to the EVE HTML5 server-gui station.
+The example below will show you how to upload a text file to the EVE HTML5 server-gui station.
 Any other files can be uploaded the same way.